Generic Name: Prochlorperazine edisylate

 Avoid getting the injection solution on hands or clothing because of the possibility of contact dermatitis.

-EKG changes -- particularly nonspecific, usually reversible Q and T wave distortions -- have been observed in some patients receiving phenothiazine tranquilizers.
+EKG changes—particularly nonspecific, usually reversible Q- and T-wave distortions—have been observed in some patients receiving phenothiazines.

-Although phenothiazines cause neither psychic nor physical dependence, sudden discontinuance in long-term psychiatric patients may cause temporary symptoms, e.g., nausea and vomiting, dizziness, tremulousness.
+Although phenothiazines cause neither psychic nor physical dependence, sudden discontinuation in long-term psychiatric patients may cause temporary symptoms, e.g., nausea and vomiting, dizziness, tremulousness.

 (See also ADVERSE REACTIONS.)

-For intramuscular administration, inject deeply into the upper, outer quadrant of the buttock.
-Subcutaneous administration is not advisable because of local irritation.
+NOTE ON INJECTION: For intramuscular administration, inject deeply into the upper, outer quadrant of the buttock.

 Subcutaneous administration is not advisable because of local irritation.

-Adult Surgery (for severe nausea and vomiting): Total parenteral dosage should not exceed 40 mg per day.
-Hypotension is a possibility if the drug is given by I.V. injection or infusion.
+Total parenteral dosage should not exceed 40 mg per day.
+Hypotension is a possibility if the drug is given by IV injection or infusion.

-I.M.
-Dosage: 5 to 10 mg (1 to 2 mL) 1 to 2 hours before induction of anesthesia (repeat once in 30 minutes, if necessary), or to control acute symptoms during and after surgery (repeat once if necessary).
+5 mg to 10 mg (1 to 2 mL) 1 to 2 hours before induction of anesthesia (repeat once in 30 minutes, if necessary), or to control acute symptoms during and after surgery (repeat once if necessary).

-In Adult Psychiatric Disorders: Adjust dosage to the response of the individual and according to the severity of the condition.
+Adjust dosage to the response of the individual and according to the severity of the condition.
 Begin with the lowest recommended dose.
-Although response ordinarily is seen within a day or 2, longer treatment is usually required before maximal improvement is seen.
+Although response ordinarily is seen within a day or two, longer treatment is usually required before maximal improvement is seen.

-I.M.
-Dosage: For immediate control of adult schizophrenic patients with severe symptomatology, inject an initial dose of 10 to 20 mg (2 to 4 mL) deeply into the upper outer quadrant of the buttock.
+For immediate control of adult schizophrenic patients with severe symptomatology, inject an initial dose of 10 mg to 20 mg (2 to 4 mL) deeply into the upper, outer quadrant of the buttock.
 Many patients respond shortly after the first injection.
 If necessary, however, repeat the initial dose every 2 to 4 hours (or, in resistant cases, every hour) to gain control of the patient.
-More than three or four doses are seldom necessary.
+More than 3 or 4 doses are seldom necessary.
 After control is achieved, switch patient to an oral form of the drug at the same dosage level or higher.
-If, in rare cases, parenteral therapy is needed for a prolonged period, give 10 to 20 mg (2 to 4 mL) every 4 to 6 hours.
+If, in rare cases, parenteral therapy is needed for a prolonged period, give 10 mg to 20 mg (2 to 4 mL) every 4 to 6 hours.
 Pain and irritation at the site of injection have seldom occurred.

 Subcutaneous administration is not advisable because of local irritation.

-Severe Nausea and Vomiting in Children: Prochlorperazine should not be used in pediatric patients under 20 pounds in weight or 2 years of age.
+Prochlorperazine should not be used in pediatric patients under 20 pounds in weight or two years of age.
 It should not be used in conditions for which children’s dosages have not been established.
 Dosage and frequency of administration should be adjusted according to the severity of the symptoms and the response of the patient.
 The duration of activity following intramuscular administration may last up to 12 hours.
 Subsequent doses may be given by the same route if necessary.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.